Grassroots Systems: Concept, Examples, Implementation and Applications: Grassroots Implementation of Grassroots Dissemination

+The liveness condition requires an agent to disclose every so often the blocks they know and receive any block sent to it that it does not know already, but it does not require an agent to follow other agents.
+Two agents can send each other \textsc{follow} blocks to become friends.
 Unlike in $\calG\calD$, where $p$ can construct a simple initial $q$-block, here the initial $q$-block includes a hash pointer signed by $q$, which cannot be created/forged by $p$.
-Hence, an explicit Offer-to-Follow transition is needed for the recipient to be able to follow an agent.
-The transitions Offer-to-Follow and Follow are volitional and are not subject to a liveness requirement.
-The $p$-transition Offer-to-Follow can be used to offer any $q$ (including an `alien') to follow $p$ (if $p=p'$), or to follow any other agent $p'$ followed by $p$.
-Naturally, if $p$ and $q$ are disconnected (e.g. $q \notin P$) such an offer will not be received by $q$ until they are.
-An offer from $p$ to $q$ may be unsolicited, may be a response to an out-of-band request from $q$ to $p$, or may follow a discussion between $p$ and $q$ using the protocol, if they are already friends.

-\mypara{Asynchrony} The model of asynchrony requires messages to be reliable, namely that each message sent among correct agents is eventually received, and assumes an adversary that controls, in addition to the faulty agents, also the order of message arrival among all agents.
-These requirements are realized by the liveness requirement of $\calCGD$.
-Liveness ensures that communication is reliable, as any message sent among correct miners is eventually received and there is no bound on the finite delay of message arrival, as postulated by the model.
+\mypara{Asynchrony} The model of asynchrony assumes that each message sent among correct agents is eventually received and an that an adversary may control, in addition to the faulty agents, also the order of message arrival among all agents.
+These assumptions are satisfied by the liveness requirement of $\calCD$.
+Liveness ensures that communication is reliable, as any message sent among correct miners is eventually received, yet there is no bound on the finite delay of message arrival, as postulated by the model.
 Correctness of an agent requires it to be correct in all computations, hence the system has to be resilient to an adversary that controls not only faulty agents but also the order of transitions by correct agents.
 Controlling the order of Receive transitions amounts to control of the order of message arrival, as postulated by the model.
+The following proposition is the analogue of Proposition \ref{proposition:GD-local-liveness} for $\calG\calD$, with an analogous proof.